-19. Parent undertaking and controlling party
+19 Parent undertaking and controlling party

-The Company's immediate parent undertaking is Betjeman Holdings Limited, a company incorporated in the United Kingdom.
+The Company's immediate parent undertaking is Helix Acquisition Limited, a Company incorporated in the United Kingdom.

-The Company's ultimate parent undertaking is Betjeman Holdings JvCo Limited, a company incorporated in the United Kingdom.
+The Company's ultimate parent undertaking is Betjeman Holdings JvCo Limited, a Company incorporated in the United Kingdom.

-The smallest group in which the results of the Company are consolidated is Helix Acquisition Limited.
-The largest group in which the results of the Company are consolidated is Betjeman Holdings JvCo Limited, a company incorporated in the United Kingdom.
+The smallest Company in which the results of the Company are consolidated is Helix Acquisition Limited, a Company incorporated in the United Kingdom.

+The largest Company in which the full year results of the Company are consolidated is an intermediary parent undertaking Betjeman Holdings JvCo Limited, a Company incorporated in United Kingdom

-Copies of the consolidated financial statements of Helix Holdings Limited are available from 5th Floor, Kings Place, 90 York Way, London, N1 9AG.
+Copies of the consolidated financial statements of Betjeman Holdings Limited and Betjeman Holdings JvCo Limited are available from the registered office at 5th Floor, Kings Place, 90 York Way, London, N1 9AG.

-20. Pension scheme
+20 Pension scheme